gzweigle/open-hybrid-piano/HELP.md

 If the Ethernet is not physically connected, the firmware may hang while trying to initialize the Ethernet.
 Try commenting out the Ethernet initialization code or try connecting an Ethernet cable to the board.

 If a circuit component was Electrostatic Discharge (ESD) damaged during handling or soldering then a wide range of unusual or intermittent failures are possible.
 If all other debugging avenues are exhausted, ESD could be the problem.

+Some circuit boards use the Teensy internal pullup or pulldown resistors instead of an external resistor.
+Search the firmware for which pins are set in these modes.
+Then, check that the Teensy pullup or pulldown is working correctly by debug options such as:
+* Try a different Teensy processor.
+* Put a volt meter on the pin and see if the value matches the value expected in the firmware.

 Never let the smoke out of any integrated circuit.